Powerlearnproject/se-day1-assignment-EddyMwai/README.md

 It's important because it provides an approach on planning, designing, implementing and maintaining software projects.
 It also ensures needs such as scalability and reliability are met.

 Identify and describe at least three key milestones in the evolution of software engineering.
+a) Development of structured programming brought order and discipline to coding practices.
+b) The Waterfall Model introduced a systematic approach to software development.
+c) Agile methodologies revolutionized software development by emphasizing flexibility, collaboration, and continuous improvement.

 List and briefly explain the phases of the Software Development Life Cycle.